TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 Instead of letting the `input` maintain its own state, we define our own state using the `useState` hook.
 We then set the `value` prop of the `input` to the state variable and update the state variable on every `onChange` event.
 Now, every time the user types something in the input, React will ensure you have the latest comment, review, or post (whatever the user was typing) in `value`.

-This pattern is extremely useful wherever you need user input, i.e., typing in a textbox, toggling a checkbox, etc. Contrarily, yes, the `input` element can be left uncontrolled and access its value through some other method.
+This pattern is extremely useful wherever you need more control over user input, such as live validation or anything else that may require you to access the latest state value from these inputs.
+Contrarily, yes, the `input` element can be left uncontrolled and access its value through some other method.
 You don't need to worry about it yet, as it will be covered later on in the course.
 For now, control your components!

 ### Assignment